 University of Michigan C.S.
 Mott Children's Hospital is home to the largest, cutting-edge pediatric research effort in the state of Michigan.
 We believe every child deserves a cure, and we have established the Center for Childhood Cancer to help us find different, better ways to cure childhood cancers.
 Learn more at http://mottchildren.org/cancer

-Volunteer, LeElla Flake, making a difference in breast cancer research and treatment through a University of Michigan clinical study.
-Visit www.umclinicalstudies.org for more information on breast cancer clinical studies.
+Volunteer, Larry LaValley, making a difference in prostate cancer research and treatment through a University of Michigan clinical study.
+Visit www.umclinicalstudies.org for more information on prostate cancer clinical studies.

 Cancer is the leading cause of death by disease among children in the US.
 With everything we know, and all we've learned, 1 out of 5 children diagnosed with cancer do not survive.
 It's time to make a difference.
 Doctors at University of Michigan C.S.
 Mott Children's Hospital are working to solve the most challenging problems affecting children with cancer.
 We are fighting for the future every child deserves, and you can help.
 Visit http://www.mottchildren.org/BlockOutCancer to learn more about what you can do in the fight to Block Out Cancer.